 Let’s discuss more this.

-What does CI and CD means?
+What do CI and CD mean?

 CI, short for Continuous Integration, is a software development practice in which all developers merge code changes in a central repository multiple times a day.

 Due to the scale of requirements and the number of steps involved, this process is automated to ensure that teams can build, test, and package their applications in a reliable and repeatable way.
-CI helps streamline code changes, thereby increasing time for developers to make changes and contribute to improved software.
+CI helps streamline code changes, thereby increasing the time for developers to make changes and contribute to improved software.
 The entire CI feedback loop should run in less than 10 minutes.

 CD stands for Continuous Delivery, which on top of Continuous Integration adds the practice of automating the entire software release process.